a-poor/apoor-dot-dev/README.md

 _created by Austin Poor_

-A custom URL shortener for my personal use – build with Deno and Hono and deployed to Deno Deploy.
+A custom URL shortener – build with Deno and Hono and deployed to Deno Deploy.

 The previous version of this app was writtin in Rust and deployed to Fly.io.